destratified/destratified.github.io/content/blog/jellyfin.md

 IgnorePkg = nvidia-open
 ```

-after another pacman -Syu the upgrade said it had nothing to do, so hopefully this will by me time to sort out how to negotiate the nvida-open dilemma
+after another pacman -Syu the upgrade said it had nothing to do, so hopefully this will by me time to sort out how to negotiate the nvida-open dilemma.

+the AI search in duckduckgo says that the nvidia-open drivers wont work with older cards like maxwell and pascal, but i haven't dug into it at all